Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

   ![Use the Split Window Feature](../images/spl.png)

-## Managing Your Virtual Machine
+## Managing your Virtual Machine

 Feel free to start, stop, or restart your virtual machine as needed from the **Resources** tab.
 Your experience is in your hands!